Worker’s Power:

 Personal activist plans and post-course coaching

 The course concludes with participants creating self-directed activist plans, ranging from recruiting members to starting workplace campaigns.
-We support these goals with six weeks of online coaching to track progress and collectively troubleshoot challenges.
+We support these goals with online coaching six weeks after the course to track progress and collectively troubleshoot challenges.

 Tried and tested